minahermina/imglib/README.md

   - By default, it uses Clang's sanitizer feature, which may not be supported on some Unix-like systems.
   - If encountering issues, consider changing the compiler (`CC=gcc` or another supported compiler).

 - `make example`: Compiles `main.c` as an example program using the library.
-The example program demonstrates loading an image and accessing pixel data:
+The example program demonstrates loading an image and accessing pixel data.
 - `make clean`: Removes compiled objects and binaries.